danielphan2003/flk/README.md

 - Other...

 Some modules that may work for your use case:
 - `boot.persistence`: module to set your persist path and enable persistence handling.
-Basically a thin wrapper for mt-caret's opt-in state [config](optin-state)
+Basically a thin wrapper for mt-caret's opt-in state [config](optin-state).
 - `services.candy`: (very MUCH wip) Caddy wrapper with nginx-like declarative web options

 Plus overrides and modules from devos's [community](devos-community) branch

 ## Eye candies and what not
 - Pywal theming:
   - Very helpful wallpaper setting [script](wal-set).
 It reloads pywalfox, sway border colors, along with seamless wallpaper switching and notify user when everything is done.
 - Wayland:
   - Ibus [working](sway-startup).
 Adapted from Arch Wiki's Ibus [integration](arch-wiki-ibus).
   - Helpful Waybar module [maker](waybar-module-maker).
 See [waybar-modules](waybar-modules).